prompted365/blockchain-basics/README.md

-# 🔐 Blockchain Scam Detector 2026
+# UbiquityOS Security Academy

+**Perception-Aware Blockchain Security Training** - An initiative of **UbiquityOS** by **Prompted LLC**

-**Interactive blockchain security training platform** - Learn to detect crypto scams, phishing attacks, DeFi exploits, and social engineering through real 2024-2026 threat scenarios.
+Learn to detect crypto scams through coordinated intelligence and Theory of Mind applied to blockchain security.
+Master real 2024-2026 threat scenarios with perception-aware training.

 ## 🚀 Live Demo